 You can’t lose your shit.
 You can’t lose your shit.
-Andy Crowly’s Northstar high-tops slid across the mall’s tile floor with a squeak that belied the severity of his immediate circumstances.
+Andy Crowly’s Northstar high-tops slid across the mall’s tile floor with a comedic squeak that belied the severity of his immediate circumstances.
 His mind, which had ben forced to process its fair share of peculiarities of late was not ready for this.

 At the far end of the entrance to the Tudor Arms, there stood a robot.
 It was about seven-feet tall and had a tall cylinder of a head tapered subtly down to its chin.
 Its movements were disarmingly un-robotic: fluid and gracefully athletic.
-And its manner of dress was unlike anything Andy had ever imagined fe might see on a robot.
+And its manner of dress was unlike anything Andy had ever imagined he might see on a robot.
 Leather breaches tucked into high boots, a blousy pirate’s shirt.
 A broad-brimmed hat with a massive black plume trailing from the band perfectly complemented the pencil-thin, swashbuckler moustache painted over its mouth.
 There were silver-buckled pouches around a broad belt, upon which hung a disturbingly large two-handed broadsword.

 Andy followed the robot’s glowing amber slits for eyes to the object of their intense attention.
 Surprises upon surprises!